tederickson/centura-contact/README.md

     * Default to deny instead of approve

 * Never expose information on URLs
 * Provide the minimum amount of feedback - E*Trade had different login error messages for invalid user or invalid password.
 Bad actors used that information to find a list of valid user ids.
 After that they worked on trying to hack the passwords.
-A simple "invalid user id or password" message stopped that attach vector.
+A simple "invalid user id or password" message stopped that attack vector.

+* Show how to handle changing business requirements by using versioning.
     * Provide the version number as part of the URI.
 That allows clients to interact with the same version.
 Otherwise a requirement change could break their code.
-Another option is GraphQL.
-We used that at Ibotta to handle version changes.
-The client provides which fields it wants to see.
-Changes to the underlying object are ignored.
+    * Another option is GraphQL.
+We used [GraphQL](https://graphql.org/) at Ibotta to handle version changes.

-* Documentation - I prefer Swagger.
+* Documentation - I prefer [Swagger](https://swagger.io/).
 The documentation is generated from the code.
-We ran into issues at E*Trade where the program managers were supposed to update the API wiki every release.
-Documentation drift caused some angry/confused clients.
+We ran into documentation drift issues at a previous company because a different group was supposed to update the API documentation.

 * Testing - Unit test each piece.
 Unit tests provide validation for refactoring code.
 Integration and Unit tests validate the acceptance criteria.

 # REST Design Steps
 1. Understand the Object Model - this will change as requirements evolve.